 The public health nursing data are collected through the IHS Community Health Activity Reporting System.
 This is an automated system, with computer edits, that is monitored by IHS Headquarters personnel.
-The number of public health nursing visits reported in this edition for FY 1995 is considerably higher than the number reported for FY 1994 in last year's edition.
-This is because most public health nursing programs are now utilizing the Patient Care Component (PCC) to collect data.

-For FY 1995, data on the IHS Community Health Representatives (CHR) Program were obtained from the IHS Community Health Representative Information System (CHRIS II).
+Data on the IHS Community Health Representatives (CHR) Program were obtained from the IHS Community Health Representative Information System (CHRIS II).
 CHRIS II is an automated reporting system that is monitored by IHS CHR Program Headquarters personnel.
 This system was approved by the Office of Management and Budget on March 31, 1989, and has been operational since July 10, 1989.
 Data are collected during one week randomly selected from each month.
-At the start of FY 1992 minor changes in the CHRIS II activity code categories were implemented.
+At the start of FY 1992, minor changes in the CHRIS II activity code categories were implemented.
 Primarily, the service codes were simplified by consolidating administrative functions.
 This change improved the data quality by greatly reducing the incidence of inaccurately reported persons served when administrative functions were performed by CHRs.
 In addition, the setting category, "radio/telephone," was added to allow the reporting of CHR services provided to individuals via these media.
 Health area category names were changed only to add greater specificity and clarity to the activity reporting system and its data (e.g., "substance abuse" was changed to "alcohol/substance abuse").
-Data presented encompass 12 sample reporting weeks from October 1994 through September 1995.
+Data presented encompass 12 sample reporting weeks.
 These data have been expanded to represent estimated workload for a 12-month period.

 Starting with FY 1994, the data reported through CHRIS II are incomplete.
-This is because most Tribes who are participating in the Self-Governance activity have elected not to use the national CHR program reporting system.
+This is because many Tribes who are participating in the Self-Governance activity have elected not to use the national CHR program reporting system.

 The sanitation facilities statistics are derived from IHS reporting systems and financial systems.
-The IHS reporting systems are the Project Data System and the Sanitation Facility Data System.
+The IHS reporting systems are the Project Data System and the Sanitation Deficiency System.
 The Project Data System is the source of detailed data on P.L.
 86-121 construction projects that provide water supplies and sewerage and waste disposal facilities to American Indians and Alaska Natives.
-It includes such data as community name, type and number of homes provided with services, the funds allocated and funds expended, completion dates and accomplishments.
+It includes such data as community name, type and number of homes provided with services, the funds allocated and funds expended, completion dates, and accomplishments.
 Data are collected quarterly.
-The Sanitation Facility Data System is the source of additional data on sanitation facilities serving American Indians and Alaska Natives.
+The Sanitation Deficiency System is the source of additional data on sanitation facilities serving American Indians and Alaska Natives.
 It includes such data as the number of homes served, water rates, fluoridation information, Safe Drinking Water Act Compliance, system reliability, and the unmet need for new or upgraded facilities.
 Data are collected annually.
 The systems are monitored by IHS Headquarters personnel.

 The health education data are collected through the IHS Health Education Resource Management System (HERMS).
 This is an automated system, with computer edits, that is monitored by IHS Headquarters personnel.
-Currently, only five IHS Areas (Albuquerque, California, Nashville, Navajo, and Phoenix) are reporting data using HERMS.
+Currently, only some IHS Areas are reporting data using HERMS.
 The data have not been extrapolated to represent the totals of all IHS health education programs since the main purpose of the charts and tables is to show the distributions of provider hours and clients served.
-It is assumed that the distributions calculated from the data of the five Areas are similar to the distributions for all twelve Areas.
+It is assumed that the distributions calculated from the data of the 5 Areas are similar to the distributions for all 12 Areas.
 It should be noted that the totals of provider hours and clients served are different for each chart/table due to specific report parameters.
 That is, different records may be excluded in the generation of the various reports because of screens specific to each report.